Skip to Content

 Fredericksburg

-Our next stop is Fredericksburg, a German settlement that today is one of the premier wine regions in Texas.
+Our next stop is Fredericksburg, a German settlement that is today one of the premier wine regions in Texas.

-You should also stay in one of the charming family-owned bed and breakfast hotels in Fredericksburg.
+You should also stay in one of the charming family-owned bed-and-breakfast hotels in Fredericksburg.

 If you are visiting in spring, add the gorgeous Willow City Loop to your Texas Hill Country itinerary.